sindresorhus/awesome-scifi/readme.md

 #### [The Murderbot Diaries](https://www.goodreads.com/series/191900) (2017-) *by [Martha Wells](https://en.wikipedia.org/wiki/Martha_Wells)* [4.3]

+The Murderbot Diaries is a series of novellas, each one around 150 pages starring a human-like android who keeps getting sucked back into adventure after adventure, though it just wants to be left alone, away from humanity and small talk and watch tv series.
+If you enjoy Ann Leckie's Imperial Raadch series or Iain M. Banks' Culture novels, this series of novellas might be for you.
+They are light, fun to read but yet still engaging enough to get your synapses fired up. - [@oschrenk](https://github.com/oschrenk)

 Books:

 - [All Systems Red](https://www.goodreads.com/book/show/32758901-all-systems-red) [4.15]
 - [Artificial Condition](https://www.goodreads.com/book/show/36223860-artificial-condition) [4.33]
 - [Rogue Protocol](https://www.goodreads.com/book/show/35519101-rogue-protocol) [4.41]

-The Murderbot Diaries is a series of novellas, each one around 150 pages starring a human-like android who keeps getting sucked back into adventure after adventure, though it just wants to be left alone, away from humanity and small talk and watch tv series.- [@oschrenk](https://github.com/oschrenk)

 > In a corporate-dominated spacefaring future, planetary missions must be approved and supplied by the Company.
 Exploratory teams are accompanied by Company-supplied security androids, for their own safety.
 But in a society where contracts are awarded to the lowest bidder, safety isn’t a primary concern.
 >